 The involvement of citizens in the HIV/AIDS Community-Based Research Program is demonstrated in the merit review of research proposals; like the steering committee, review committees have equal representation of researchers and individuals from community organizations.
 Both types of members have equal voting power, with one of each assigned as a reviewer to every funding application being evaluated.
 This program demonstrates the principles of community engagement in research: "Community engagement can be difficult to define clearly, but at its heart, it is the intersection of the complementary efforts of members of the lay community, health practitioners and medical and public health researchers to improve health."32

-In 2009, CIHR contracted PRI Inc to evaluate the HIV/AIDS CBR Program, which is available online.
+In 2009, CIHR contracted PRI Inc to evaluate the HIV/AIDS CBR Program.
 The purpose of the evaluation is to assess the program rationale, the effectiveness of its design and delivery processes, and its successes.
 CIHR will use the evaluation results to strengthen the HIV/AIDS CBR Program and maximize its impact on Canada's response to the HIV/AIDS epidemic.

 Engaging citizens in research priority setting and developing programs to promote integrated knowledge translation, participatory research, and community-based research is not foreign to CIHR.
 Moving forward, we can build on the foundation that already exists in this focus area.
 These approaches facilitate opportunities to create CIHR-to-participant relationships and participant-to-participant relationships through consultations that reach a broad base of stakeholders (including knowledge-users, health practitioners, health institution administrators, public policy decision-makers, front-line educators, the media, health charities, persons living with diseases/conditions, consumers, family members and caregivers, the private sector, and the general public).
 The expectation or hope is for everyone to look beyond their own area of interest and focus on the greater research agenda.